-9.5.9 Multidimensional histograms
+9.5.10 Multidimensional histograms

 The histogram feature is used to record the distribution of a set of collective variables in the form of a N-dimensional histogram.

-As with any other biasing and analysis method, when a histogram is applied to an extended-system colvar (9.3.10), it accesses the value of the fictitious coordinate rather than that of the

-"true" colvar.
-A joint histogram of the "true" colvar and the fictitious coordinate may be obtained by specifying the colvar name twice in a row in the colvars parameter: the first instance will be understood as the "true" colvar, and the second, as the fictitious coordinate.

 A histogram block may define the following parameters:

 - name: see definition of name in sec.
 9.5 (biasing and analysis methods) - colvars: see definition of colvars in sec.
-9.5 (biasing and analysis methods) - outputFreq < Frequency (in timesteps) at which the histogram files are refreshed >

-Default Value: colvarsRestartFrequency

-Description: The histogram data are written to files at the given time interval.
-A value of 0 disables the creation of these files (note: all data to continue a simulation are still included in the state file).

-• outputFile < Write the histogram to a file >

-Default Value: outputName.<name>.dat

-Description: Name of the file containing histogram data (multicolumn format), which is written every outputFreq steps.
+9.5 (biasing and analysis methods) - outputFreq: see definition of outputFreq in sec.
+9.5 (biasing and analysis methods) - stepZeroData: see definition of stepZeroData in sec.
+9.5 (biasing and analysis methods) - outputFile < Write the histogram to a file > Context: histogram Acceptable Values: UNIX filename Default Value: outputName.<name>.dat Description: Name of the file containing histogram data (multicolumn format), which is written every outputFreq (see 9.5) steps.
 For the special case of 2 variables, Gnuplot may be used to visualize this file.
+If outputFile is set to none, the file is not written.

-• outputFileDX < Write the histogram to a file >
+outputFileDX < Write the histogram to a file > Context: histogram Acceptable Values: UNIX filename Default Value: outputName.<name>.dx

-Default Value: outputName.<name>.dat

-Description: Name of the file containing histogram data (OpenDX format), which is written every outputFreq steps.
+Description: Name of the file containing histogram data (OpenDX format), which is written every outputFreq (see 9.5) steps.
 For the special case of 3 variables, VMD may be used to visualize this file.
+This file is written by default if the dimension is 3 or more.
+If outputFileDX is set to none, the file is not written.